-Most graduates of the program work in departments of economics, political science, public policy, and in schools of business at major universities.
-Others have taken positions as economic analysts, program evaluators, and planners for government or private business.
-In addition, a special program enables students to obtain joint degrees in social science from Caltech and in law from cooperating professional schools.
-Graduates of this joint program are well qualified to teach in law schools, practice law, and hold other positions in academia and government.
+The Caltech Ph.D. program in social science is designed to produce scholars who are well-grounded in the theoretical perspectives, the quantitative techniques, and the experimental methods of economics and political science.
+Most graduates of the program work in departments of economics, political science, or public policy, or in business schools at major universities.
+Others have taken positions as economic analysts, program evaluators, and planners in both the public and private sectors.
+In addition, a special program enables students to obtain joint degrees in social science from Caltech and in law from other nearby universities.
+Graduates of this joint program teach in law schools, practice law, and hold other positions in academia and government.